PrathamDwivedi27/Flight_and_Search_Service/Readme.md

 - Once you have added your db config , go to the src folder from your terminal and execute `npx sequelize db:create`

 ```
+## DB Design
+   -Airplane Table
+   -Flight
+   -Airport
+   -City

+   -A flight belongs to an airplane but one airplane can be used in multiple flights
+   -A city has many airports but one airport belongs to one city
+   -One Airport can have multiple flights, but a flight belongs to one Airport